GSkuza/Generalized-Theory-of-Mathematical-Indefiniteness/README.md

 <b> Infinity (∞) </b>: Unboundedness (that which surpasses all finite limits)

-<b> Indefiniteness (Ø) </b> : That which cannot be fully defined, determined, or reduced to the previous categories; the mathematical and epistemic singularity.
+<b> Undefiniteness (Ø) </b> : That which cannot be fully defined, determined, or reduced to the previous categories; the mathematical and epistemic singularity.

 # Axiom of Ontological Indefiniteness:
 There exist entities, statements, or processes that are neither reducible to being, non-being, nor infinity, but rather manifest as indefinite (Ø).
 These may correspond to paradoxes, boundary cases in mathematics, or phenomena at the limits of language and computation.